microsoft/AcademicContent/Workshop/18. Custom Vision Service (Draft)/Custom Vision Service HOL.md

 In this hands-on lab, you will learn how to:

 - Create a Custom Vision Service project
-- Build and refine project classifiers
-- Populate and tag images
-- Train a Custom Vision classifier
+- Train a Custom Vision Service model with tagged images
-- Check predictions via the Quick Test
+- Test a Custom Vision Service model
-- Create a Node.js app to use the Custom Vision Service Prediction API
+- Create apps that leverage Custom Vision Service models by calling REST APIs
-- Upload painting images to perform and view predictions

 <a name="Prerequisites"></a>
 ### Prerequisites ###